Understanding Your Pay Stub: All About YTD

 The YTD NET abbreviation on a pay stub represents the total annual amount for income and taxable deductions for each employee.

+Since payroll systems can sometimes make mistakes, it’s important for employees to make sure that the amounts on their pay stubs are accurate throughout the year.
 If they are wrong and the employee ends up paying less tax, they may owe a large amount of money to the IRS to make up for the error.

 To ensure that the amounts are accurate, you’ll need to understand how to calculate YTD for each deduction.